tawsbob/use-fetch/readme.md

 # useFetch react hook
-this hook was developed to work with search in the react functional way
+this hook was developed to work with fetch api in the react functional way

 ## Usage